dbmi-bgm/cgap-annotations/docs/exome_regions.rst

 Generation of the exome region file
 ===================================

-Data sources and code used to generate the exome region file used by HaplotyeCaller in WES runs
+Data sources and code used to generate the exome region file used by HaplotypeCaller in WES runs

 Current version
 +++++++++++++++